confluentinc/ksqldb-recipes/docs/predictive-analytics/next-best-offer/index.md

 ### Determining the next best offer

-Now you'll create the stream that calculates the next best offer for your customers based on their activity.
+Now you'll create the event stream that calculates the next best offer for your customers based on their activity.

 #### Calculating the offer

-To perform the next offer calculation you'll create a stream that performs a join between the `CUSTOMER_ACTIVITY_STREAM` and the `CUSTOMERS` table
+To perform the next offer calculation, create a stream that performs a join between the `CUSTOMER_ACTIVITY_STREAM` and the `CUSTOMERS` table:

 ```sql
 CREATE STREAM next_best_offer